Netglex/pectolite-zoomed-image/README.md

 - `paths`: Absolute or relative path to the images.
 Wildcards like `*` or `**` can be used as well.

   > :information_source: Almost all settings can be indivdually adjusted for each image.
 This is why these settings are inside nested arrays.
-If there are less settings available than images, the settings will be automically extended in a repeating fashion.
+If there are less settings available than images, the settings will be automatically extended in a repeating fashion.

 - `outputFolder`: Folder which will contain the created SVG files.
 The folder will be created automatically if it does not exist.